home-assistant/home-assistant.io/source/_components/xs1.markdown

 ### {% linkable_title Climate Actuator/Sensor%}

 Home Assistant can combine temperature sensors and climate actuators into a single device.
-The XS1 gateway does not allow this but a sensor and actuator can be configured separately.
+The XS1 gateway does not allow this, but a sensor and actuator can be configured separately.
 To make Home Assistant register them in the same climate device just prefix the **sensor** name with the actuator name on the XS1 gateway configuration, f.ex:

 - Actuator device name: "Bedroom_Temp"
 - Sensor device name: "Bedroom_Temp_Sensor"

 ## {% linkable_title Examples %}

-In this section you find some real-life examples of how to use this component.
+In this section, you find some real-life examples of how to use this component.

 ### {% linkable_title Full configuration %}